futpix/caravans-in-australia/content/review/675-Malibu-Caravans-Thunder-17-foot-6.md

   ogtitle: "Should I buy Thunder 17'6 by Malibu Caravans?"
   ogdescription: "The Malibu Caravans Thunder 17'6 is classed as On Road, and sleeps 2 people.
 It is Australian made and comes in at 18 ft.
 It generally has Separate shower & toilet."
 categories: ["Malibu Caravans"]
-tags: ["Sleeps 2", "18 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "18 ft", "On Road", "Separate shower & toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: "5.35"
 totalHeight: ""